 Each week for the following three weeks we would share different hints at different podcast guests as well as more snippets of some more interviews with our favourite quotes.￼￼

-Once again, we found our guests and reminding them that the podcast was going to launch very soon.
+Once again, we emailed our guests to remind them the podcast was going to launch very soon.
 We asked them to write a review as soon as the podcast was out.￼

 We also got back in touch with our 30 selected people to remind them of the imminent launch of the podcast, as well as asking them to review and write the podcast when it was out.￼